okta/samples-blazor/web-assembly/hosted/okta-hosted-login/README.md

 # Hosted Blazor WebAssembly & Okta-Hosted Sign-In Page Example

-This example shows how to create a hosted Blazor WebAssembly application that uses Okta to authenticate users and API calls.
+This example demonstrates a hosted Blazor WebAssembly application that uses Okta to authenticate users and API calls.

 When the user clicks `Sign In` their browser is first redirected to the Okta-hosted sign-in page.
 After the user authenticates, they are redirected back to your application.
 Blazor automatically populates `AuthenticationState.User` with the information Okta sends back about the user.

 Once the user is authenticated, they can access protected resources in your Server.
-In this example, if the user navigates to `/fetchdata` a `GET /WeatherForecast` request is made to fetch the data that is used to populate the page.
-The access token will be added to the request and validated by the Server.
+In this example, if the user navigates to `/fetchdata` a `GET /WeatherForecast` request is made to fetch the data populates the page.
+The access token is added to the request and validated by the Server.

 ## Prerequisites